SilentBob347/papyrix-reader/docs/user_guide.md

 ### 3.5 Settings

-The Settings screen has six categories.
-X3, X4, and X4 Pro use the same order.
+The Settings screen has six categories in the same order on all supported devices.
 Reader, Screen, and Device are separate entries on the same level.
 Missing translations use the English fallback.
 Use the [locale examples](examples/locale/) for translated labels.